-In a world where the sharing of information is essential to the advancement of your business, access to content is ubiquitous given our digital climate, and information management budgets face increasing scrutiny, it can be a challenge to find the right solution for managing copyright in the workplace.
+In a world where collaboration is essential to the advancement of your business, access to content is ubiquitous given our digital climate, and information management budgets face increasing scrutiny, it can be a challenge to find the right solution for managing copyright in the workplace.

 RightsDirect’s Multinational Copyright License is a smart solution that goes beyond basic rights management to drive your business forward.